hvianna/audioMotion-analyzer/demo/README.md

 }
 ```

-Right now, audioMotion-analyzer throws only one custom exception, if it fails to create an audio context.

 ### Connecting additional audio nodes

-This shows how to create an oscillator and a gain node, and connect them to the analyzer:
+This code fragment creates an oscillator and a gain node using audioMotion's audioContext, and then connects them to the analyzer:

 ```
 var audioCtx = audioMotion.audioCtx,